gmejias93z/Sat.Recruitment/README.md

 ## Change Notes

 - Removed Startup.cs and use Net6.0 Top Level Statements in Program.cs.
+- Use of Serilog as a Logger provider.
+- Added some console logging.
 - Persistance of data changed from using TXT to use SQLite (DB file in project folder).
 - Changed general project structure, folders and file location.
 - Use of FluentValidation library for Data model validations.